Emails: Pritzker’s office not aware band booked for 2 months

 The Agriculture Department’s lawyer notified the DuQuoin fair manager of the cancellation hours before the band’s frontman sent an email explaining that the name “was never intended … as a political or racial statement.”

 Dumping the band rankled music fans and others in southern Illinois, who complained that they must kowtow to the whims of liberal Chicago Democrats such as Pritzker.
 A Marion motorcycle dealership has booked the band for Sept.
-5.
+5. But after the Illinois dust-up, the group lost a second show at the Ulster County Fair in New York’s Hudson Valley Aug.
+1.

 Spokeswoman Emily Bittner said last month that Pritzker’s “guiding principle” is to prohibit spending tax dollars to support emblems representing racism or hate.